AnandSGit/hybridpipe.io/README.md

 4. Switching between these message platforms should be very simple and shouldn't involve Hybridpipe re-build and re-deployment.
 5. Messaging system should support extra features that may come with platforms like NATS / NSQ etc.
 6. Messaging system should always be expandable for inclusion of any new platforms.
-7. Expose very liitle set of functions and data structures to the Messaging system clients.
+7. Expose very little set of functions and data structures to the Messaging system clients.
 8. HybridPipe implementation will be done in Rust with November Release.

 ### Developer / User Guide